-Usually, I would save the best for last but I am placing the most important thing to consider first, this time around.
-Purchasing a home is awesome if you can afford it.
-If you are in NYC and plan on staying here for the rest or most of your life, then buying would be a smarter choice.
-Rents increase at a ridiculous rate here and purchasing would eventually even out to the rental market in about 5 years, more or less.
+Usually, I would save the best for last but I am placing the most important thing to consider first.
+Buying a home is awesome if you can afford it.
+If you are planning on staying at a place for a long time, then buying would be a smarter choice.
+In New York City, rents increase at a ridiculous rate.
+Buying a home would eventually even out to the rental market in about 5 years, more or less.
 After that point, the cost of owning your home will remain steady as the rental rates continue to increase.

 Even though your expenses will remain the same however, it is still costly.
 There are things that you need to be mindful of other than the mortgage.
-There are taxes, insurance, additional insurance if you were to get a FHA loan, maintenance or common charges if you have a condo or coop, and much more.
+There are taxes, insurance, and additional insurance if you were to get a FHA loan.
+When you are thinking of condos and coops, you will have either maintenance or common charges.
 What about that leaky roof?
 How about that busted pipe?
 It could even be that your refrigerator has finally kicked the bucket.
-Things happen all the time and if you don’t have enough funds set aside for those sudden things, you can suffer greatly.
+Things happen all the time and if you don’t have enough funds set aside, it can be costly.

-Another thing to consider is the cost of the initial purchase of your home.
-Unless you have a VA loan that covers 100% of your down-payment, you will have to have 3-20% for that initial investment.
+Before buying a home, consider is the initial investment.
+Unless you have a VA loan that covers 100% of your down-payment, you will have to put down 3-20%.
 Not to mention the additional fees at closing which is around 3% of the purchase price.

 2) ABOUT GETTING A BUYER’S AGENT